PHiLOSOPHY: Truth vs Utility, re Religion

 This isn’t an essay on the subject, merely a ‘note to self’.
 And it’s on a theme my mind often returns to.
 How do I, a free-thinking rationalist, deal with religion, personally?
 I can’t believe in it.
 Yet I can see it’s utility.

 The act of vocalising one’s desires, as in prayer, seems obviously beneficial, in that it focuses the mind.
 And an appeal to forces greater than (and external to) one’s self is (or at least can be) – ironically, perhaps? – both quite humble (an acceptance of one’s own smallness; a good thing), and even ‘realistic’.
+The mast in the sense of acknowledging one’s own ‘smallness’ in the grand scheme of things.

 There’s an irony in that the monomaniac quest for truth (at any expense) can lead to a position that’s overly ego-istic.
-The idea that our own rather limited minds and bodies can contend with the powers of the universe is apt to be rudely dispelled by real life.
+The idea that our own rather limited minds and bodies can contend with the powers or scale of the universe is apt to be rudely dispelled by real life.

 Religious practices, prayer in particular is on my mind here, help bring calm where there was panic, peace where there was internal strife, and solace.
 If God/the Powers That Be (whatever they are!?) can be addressed directly, and thought of as sympathetic, one’s outlook on life can be buttressed by faith.